 Skip to main content

-Arrow Table / Pandas
+Arrow table / Pandas

-Need help deploying these sources, or figuring out how to run them in your data stack?
+Need help deploying these sources or figuring out how to run them in your data stack?

-Join our Slack community or book a call with our support engineer Violetta.
+Join our Slack community or Book a call with a dltHub Solutions Engineer.

-When used with a parquet supported destination this is a more performant way to load structured data since dlt bypasses many processing steps normally involved in passing JSON objects through the pipeline. dlt automatically translates the Arrow table's schema to the destination table's schema and writes the table to a parquet file which gets uploaded to the destination without any further processing.
+When used with a Parquet supported destination, this is a more performant way to load structured data since dlt bypasses many processing steps normally involved in passing JSON objects through the pipeline. dlt automatically translates the Arrow table's schema to the destination table's schema and writes the table to a parquet file, which gets uploaded to the destination without any further processing.

 Usage